Strengthening Private Sector R&D

 Though many organizations invest in medical research and development, the private sector is by far the largest U.S. funder of medical R&D. The private sector supports millions of U.S. jobs, and the scientific innovations it has funded have taken many forms, including treatments, diagnostic tools, medical devices, preventative measures, and more.

-- America’s biopharmaceutical industry is the global leader in medical innovation, with more than 500 new medicines approved by the Food and Drug Administration since 2000.
+- America’s biopharmaceutical industry is the global leader in medical innovation, with an estimated $122 billion invested in R&D in 2020.
 (PhRMA)

 - The biopharmaceutical industry supports more than 4 million jobs in the United States, with over 811,000 people working directly in the industry.
 (PhRMA)